yiisoft/yii2/docs/guide/start-hello.md

 ---------------

 [Views](structure-views.md) are scripts you write to generate a response's content.
-For the "Hello" task, you will create a `say` view that prints the `message` parameter received from the action method, and passed by the action to the view:
+For the "Hello" task, you will create a `say` view that prints the `message` parameter received from the action method:

 ```php
 <?php